zhizhongheik/detection--team-1-/project_plan.md

 Model Training: Train the model using YOLOv8, aiming for an accuracy of over 80%.
 Test the images to see if the expected output is achieved.

-Inference Results: Summarize and improve the problems encountered during model training, ensuring the trained model can accurately identify and locate dust with high accuracy.
+Inference Results: Summarize and improve the problems encountered during model training.
+The model should be able to accurately identify and locate dust in test videos with high accuracy.

 Database: Docker